Sigmmma/c20/src/content/general/engine/scripting/readme.md

+---
+title: Scripting
+keywords:
+  - hsc
+  - scripts
+  - functions
+  - globals
+  - bsl
+thanks:
+  Crisp: 'Engine differences, script parameter info, object type mask info'
+---
-**Halo Script** (HSC), also known as **Blam Scripting Language** (BSL), is a scripting language interpreted by the [Halo engine][engine].
+**Halo Script** (HSC), also known as **Blam Scripting Language** (BSL), is a scripting language interpreted by the [Halo engine](~engine).
 It is used in two main contexts:

 1. To control the mission structure and encounters of campaign missions.
 These scripts are embedded in the map/scenario.
-2. In the interactive [developer console][h1/engine/developer-console] of Halo and Sapien, used when debugging and developing maps.
+2. In the interactive [developer console](~h1/engine/developer-console) of Halo and Sapien, used when debugging and developing maps.
 This includes files executed at startup like `init.txt` and `editor_init.txt`.
 Script expressions entered this way are often called **commands**.

 Script sources are denoted by the `.hsc` file extension.